wp-plugins/shareyourcart/readme.txt

 It's that easy!

 == Frequently Asked Questions ==
-Please check out our forum at http://shareyourcart.uservoice.com
+Please check out our [support forums](http://shareyourcart.uservoice.com "ShareYourCart Support Forums")

 == Screenshots ==

-1. The ShareYourCart™ button will appear on your website
+1. The [ShareYourCart](http://www.shareyourcart.com/ "Share your cart on social media like facebook and twitter") button will appear on your website

 2. By clicking the button, the customer can choose what type of social media channel to spread the word through.
 You can adjust the discount (in fixed amount, percentage, or free shipping) as well as how much should be given for each channel.
 The most important feature is the *message* sent, which you can easilly change to benefit your sales efforts